tomxbarnesx/git-interview-baseline/README.md

 ## Merging branches with `git merge`

-Our goal is to bring the timeline of commits that occurred on the `new-feature` branch into the `master` so that at the end our `master` looks like this:
+Our goal is to bring the timeline of commits that occurred on the `new-feature` branch into `master` so that at the end our `master` looks like this:

 ![Merged Timeline](https://dl.dropboxusercontent.com/s/bf0cktf3ag549z2/2015-11-02%20at%201.15%20PM.png)

-By merging the timelines, `master` will have all of the commits from the `new-feature` branch as though those events occured on the `master` timeline.
+Once this is complete, `master` will have all of the commits from the `new-feature` branch, as though those events occured directly on the `master` timeline.

-When we merge a branch with `git merge`, it's important to be currently working on your target branch, the branch you want to move into.
-The first step for our `new-feature` merge is to checkout `master` because that is where we want the commits to end up.
+When we merge a branch with `git merge`, it's important to be on your target branch, the branch you where you want to add the changes.
+In this case that is `master` because that's where we want our commits to end up.
+Let's checkout there.

 ```
 mission-critical-application $ git checkout master